cyrusn/cyrusn.github.io/content/note/stem_curriculum.md

 ---
 title: "STEM Curriculum for Hong Kong"
 subtitle: "For junior secondary students"
+description: This note is for jotting ideas about how to design a curriculum for STEM education on secondary school for Hong Kong
+toc: true
 draft: true
 date: 2017-11-17T15:15:27+08:00
-description: This note is for jotting ideas about how to design a curriculum for STEM education on secondary school for Hong Kong
 tags:
   - STEM
   - curriculum